DataTalksClub/docs/docs/machine-learning-zoomcamp/10-kubernetes/06-kubernetes-simple-service.md

 ---
-title: "06.
-Kubernetes Simple Service"
+title: "6.
+Deploying a simple service to Kubernetes"
-parent: "Module 10: Kubernetes"
+parent: "Module 10: Kubernetes and TensorFlow Serving"
 nav_order: 6
 ---